jesec/flood/README.md

 # Flood
 Flood is another web interface for [rtorrent](https://github.com/rakshasa/rtorrent).
-It's intended to be both beautiful and functional.
+It's intended to be beautiful and functional, but let me know if you feel otherwise!

-It's heavily a work-in-progress, and it doesn't yet have all of the features that you're going to need.
-New features are added on a regular basis by order of usefulness.
+It's heavily a work-in-progress, and it doesn't yet have all of the features you're going to need to use this as your daily driver.
+However, new features are added frequently by order of usefulness.
 If your definition of usefulness is different than mine, feel free to file an issue and I'll prioritize your request.

 # Usage
 #### Pre-Requisites